FENCE

 Fence/Fence Books

-FENCE DIGITAL
+FENCE DIGITAL Expand

 Born in 2016 Fence Digital is an electronic imprint of Fence Books and publishes multimedia poetry, fiction, and hybrid image texts that reinvest digitization with materiality, treating the screen as a skin.
 This extends Fence's mission to redefine the terms of accessibility to contemporary art writing by sharing it within its own variousness.
 Fence Digital believes that idiosyncratic and alternative writing should be read wherever you are, whomever you are with, and on any device you can hold.
 It is Fence Digital's mission to publish objects that relate systemically and formally to their media and that collaborate with the newfangled modes of dissemination and representation available in digital publishing environments.
-Fence Digital is edited by James Belflower.
+Fence Digital is edited by Robbie Held.

 Fence Digital hosts Elecment, (eclectic states engaged), a hybrid poetic-critical project edited by Emily Wallis Hughes; and The Constant Critic, timely poetry criticism edited by Anthony Madrid and Tyrone Williams.

-AFROSONICS / MYTHSCIENCE
+AFROSONICS / MYTHSCIENCE Expand

-CONSTANT CRITIC
+CONSTANT CRITIC Expand

 Launched in 2002--one of the earliest sites for poetry criticism on the web--and published almost continuously since then, The Constant Critic was formulated to answer a lack of timely and trustworthy long-form critical attention to new books of poetry from small and large presses.
 Newly reformulated in 2018 with editors Anthony Madrid and Tyrone Williams, The Constant Critic continues to apply a theory of trust and time to its attention to the current publishing industry and the new books it produces.